dakush/tube-lml/README.md

 Set `path` to the value of the path where you want to store videos and where `tube` will look for new videos.
+If you have more than one location for video files, you can add those, but make sure to choose a different `prefix`.
+The `prefix` will become part of the url that points to videos in that location.
+If you set the (optional) `preserve_upload_filename` parameter to `true`, tube will try to preserve the filename that was uploaded by the client to this location.

 ### Server Options / Upload Path and Max Upload Size